-4 Outputs and Outcomes 4 Outputs and Outcomes These have been clearly This will enable the Assessment then made on 15% identified and can be council to improve the what the scheme will Assessment of justified from supporting way it reports its work achieve. all factors or evidence. and clearly show what deffice. group of factors Specific comments should is being achieved.
-The group or ractors be made as to how the comments should scheme represents value refer to any for money when performance compared to other options indicators which the proposal is addressing specifying what the improvement target is.
+4 Outputs and Outsomes 4 Outputs and Outcomes This will apple the Accessment their medic or 150/ These have been clearly This will enable the Assessment then made on 15% identified and can be council to improve the what the scheme will Assessment of justified from supporting way it reports its work achieve. all factors or evidence. and clearly show what group of factors Specific comments should is being achieved.
+The be made as to how the comments should scheme represents value refer to any for money when performance compared to other options indicators which the proposal is addressing specifying what the improvement target is.
 5 Financial Capital costs have been Capital costs include Capital will be based on the 5% based on internal or both works and land quality of work which has external professional purchase and cover all been put into estimate. e.g. advice associated costs. costed feasibility studies.
-10% Revenue implications have Try and avoid Revenue will be based on been properly developed "guesstimates" which whether the effect is result in schemes positive, neutral or negative requiring increased on the revenue budget. finance or having to be Positive effect scores 10 reduced to meet Neutral effect scores 3 finance available.
-Negative effect scores 0 6 Risk Assessment Identify the level of risk in Try and ensure that The following will all need to 10% a project not being able to not all schemes be considered:- proceed.
+10% Revenue implications have Try and avoid Revenue will be based on been properly developed "guesstimates" which whether the effect is , result in schemes positive, neutral or negative requiring increased on the revenue budget. finance or having to be Positive effect scores 10 reduced to meet Neutral effect scores 3 finance available.
+Negative effect scores 0 6 Risk Assessment 11-04-11-04-04-04-04-04-04-04-04-04-04-04-04-04- Identify the level of risk in Try and ensure that The following will all need to 10% a project not being able to not all schemes be considered:- proceed.
 For example selected are high risk Technical Issues planning appeals, listed with the danger that Financial Uncertainty building consent.
 Over there will be delays in Partnership uncertainty subscription of delivery or no- Planning Issues partnership funds delivery.
-Legal issues Timescale
+Legal issues activery.
+Timescale Tittlescale